 - Corners.
 When walking around corners, it is best to take more images with lots of overlap to create smoother transitions.
 Selecting manual mode or adjusting the frequency of automatic capture can help achieve this.

 - Interesting places.
-For interesting locations, you can consider panorama mode which provides a nice viewing experience.
+For interesting locations, you can consider using the automatic mode as if you were taking a panorama.
+The distance-based auto mode (default in the app) reacts to location change as well as compass angle change, so you just need to turn around slowly and take images with enough overlap, which provides a nice viewing experience.
 This is a particularly useful way to capture street intersections, but also for spectacular views.

 - Objects.
 To capture a single focal point such as a statue or a small structure, orbit around it taking pictures at different angles.
 (In some cases, manual capture mode might be more suitable for this than automatic.)